TheSudoYT/terraform-aws-ark-survival-ascended/README.md

 ## Using an Existing GameUserSettings.ini
 You can use an existing GameUserSettings.ini so that the server starts with your custom settings.
 The following inputs are required to do this:

+> [!NOTE]
->Note: Terraform Module inputs that are also key=value pairs in the .ini files overwrite the .ini file options.
+> Terraform Module inputs that are also key=value pairs in the .ini files overwrite the .ini file options.
 For example, the `ark_session_name` input will overwrite the value for SessionName in your GameUserSettings.ini file if you provided a custom one.

 | Input | Description |
 | ------------- | ------------- |